zachblume/craniometrix-takehome-zb/README.md

 **Run locally (using the CRA dev server):**

+You need Node >=16.
+I tested on Node@latest aka v19.4.0, as well as Gallium LTS aka v16.

+Open a terminal and run:

 ```
 git clone https://github.com/zachblume/craniometrix-takehome-zb.git
 cd craniometrix-takehome-zb
 npm run start
 ```

+And your browser will open to https://localhost:3000 and you'll see the app!

 **Run unit tests (with Jest):**